Here’s your bath itinerary for what to see in 24 hours in Bath.

 Time: 1 – 2 hours

-Now onto one of the biggest museums in Bath, ok well I didn’t visit every museum but I certainly felt this was pretty big.
-There is so much to see, read and explore (oh and take photos of haha).
+One of the biggest museums in Bath, ok well I didn’t visit every museum but I certainly felt this was pretty big.
+There is so much to see, read and explore in the Roman Baths Museum (oh and take photos of haha).

 The opening times vary throughout the year, most of the time last entry is 5 pm, however, this is extended from mid-June to August to 9 pm.
-Check the opening times here.
+Check the Roman Baths opening times here.

 *Prices vary due to the time of year, see full price list here.